degatedev/protocols/packages/loopring_v3/circuit/statements.md

 # Circuit documentation
+TODO fix github address
 For a full overview of the Loopring protocol, see https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md.

 ## Constants

 - TREE_DEPTH_STORAGE = 7
 - TREE_DEPTH_ACCOUNTS = 16
+// DeGate expands the depth of token
 - TREE_DEPTH_TOKENS = 16

+// Due to joining BatchSpotTrade, the upper limit of public data for each transaction becomes 83
 - TX_DATA_AVAILABILITY_SIZE = 83

 - NUM_BITS_MAX_VALUE = 254
 - NUM_BITS_FIELD_CAPACITY = 253
 - NUM_BITS_AMOUNT = 96
+// Degate is an open currency mode, and there will be many currencies with different circulation.
+96bits is too small,
+// so it needs to be expanded.
+Due to the calculation characteristics of the elliptic curve of the circuit,
+// it only supports 252bits at most, taking the whole as 248
+- NUM_BITS_AMOUNT_MAX = 248
+// Since DeGate is an open token system, the currency of recharge will be complex.
+The original 96bits is far from enough to represent the balance, so it is expanded to 248.
+Why not 256?
+Due to FTT, the maximum can only be 252.
+We took an integer 248 nearby
 - NUM_BITS_AMOUNT_DEPOSIT = 248
 - NUM_BITS_AMOUNT_WITHDRAW = 248

 - NUM_BITS_STORAGE_ADDRESS = TREE_DEPTH_STORAGE\*2
 - NUM_BITS_ACCOUNT = TREE_DEPTH_ACCOUNTS\*2
 - NUM_BITS_TOKEN = TREE_DEPTH_TOKENS\*2
+// grid bot level size limit, 8 bits, range of level = [0, 255]
 - NUM_BITS_AUTOMARKET_LEVEL = 8
 - NUM_BITS_STORAGEID = 32
 - NUM_BITS_TIMESTAMP = 32
 - NUM_BITS_NONCE = 32
+// used to represent trading fee, same as protocol fee from loopring
 - NUM_BITS_BIPS = 12
 - NUM_BITS_BIPS_DA = 6
 - NUM_BITS_PROTOCOL_FEE_BIPS = 8